-Pilot holes are small holes drill into a piece of construction material, be it steel, timber, plastic, ceramice and more.
+What are pilot holes?
+They are small holes drilled into a piece of construction material, be it steel, timber, plastic, ceramic and more.

 The main purpose of drilling pilot holes may be: